CodeWithSomesh/MeshBnB-Room-Booking-Site-MERN/README.md

 <h2>About The Project 📖</h2>
   <h3>Mesh BnB: Homestay Booking Website</h3>
-  <p>Mesh BnB an online marketplace for short-term and long-term homestays and experiences.
-The company acts as a broker and charges a commission from each booking./p>
+  <p>MeshBnB serves as a premier online marketplace, connecting discerning travelers with a diverse array of short-term and long-term homestays and curated experiences.
+Functioning as a reputable broker, our platform seamlessly facilitates transactions, ensuring user satisfaction.
+Our commission-based model highlights our commitment to excellence and quality service delivery, mirroring the industry standards set by renowned platforms like Airbnb. </p>

   <h3>Info:</h3>
 » Built with HTML, CSS & JavaScript